AxlMi/AIC_project6/README.md

 ## create your virtual environment :

-Install virtualenv : pip install virtualenv, create your virtual environment : virtualenv -p python3 "name of your virtual environment" active your virtual environment : source "name of yoour virtual environement"/bin/activate
+Install virtualenv : pip3 install virtualenv,
+create your virtual environment : virtualenv -p python3 "name of your virtual environment" active your virtual environment : source "name of yoour virtual environement"/bin/activate

 ## install the necessary modules :

-you need to install, use : pip freeze -r requirements.txt
+you need to install, use : pip install -r requirements.txt

  ## Prerequisite :